-The absence of title does not affect traditional rights to settle and establish farms by individuals and local communities, which is not subject to time limits.
+The absence of

+title does not a

+communities, which is not subject to time limits.
 The Land Law of 1997 has been considered exemplary because of the innovative way it deals with customary law and the balance it seeks to establish between community rights and investor rights (Hanlon 2002, World Bank 2010, German et al. 2011).
 Although land irregularities and conflicts may happen, this is not a major issue in the ZILMP.

-Currently, the most important issue for the discussion on REDD+ in Mozambique is the need to harmonize the legal right to use and benefit from the land (DUAT) and the legal right to use and benefit from the forests, which could be abbreviated as DUAF.
-The DUAT does not confer to national holders and rural communities the right of access to forest resources except for subsistence purposes.
+Currently, the most important issue for the discussion on REDD+ in Mozambique is the haend two the legal right to use and benefit from the land (DUAT) and the legal right to use and benefit from the forests, which could be abbreviated communities the right of access to forest resources except for subsistence purposes.
 The exploration of forest resources for economic purposes by communities, even within common areas, requires state authorization.
 The state also unilaterally decides on private-sector applications for forest concessions in community areas.